-Preventing a sore throat involves staying away from those who are sick with an infectious illness like the flu or strep throat, and washing your hands frequently.
-You can also avoid spicy or particularly acidic foods, and stay away from chemical fumes or smoke that could cause inflammation.
+To prevent sore throat, stay away from people who are sick with an infectious illness like the flu or strep throat.
+Wash your hands frequently.
+Try to avoid spicy or acidic foods, and stay away from chemical fumes or smoke that could cause inflammation.

 When natural remedies just aren’t cutting it, there are several over-the-counter treatment options.
-Ibuprofen can be an effective pain reliever.
-Follow it with a full glass of water while sitting or standing up so it doesn’t stay in the throat and cause irritation.
-Acetaminophen can also be effective, and can be given to young children.
+Acetaminophen can be effective for sore throat, and it can be given to young children.

 Over-the-counter options like lozenges or numbing sprays can also provide relief.
 Other potential sore throat soothers include eucalyptus, which you’ll likely find in natural throat lozenges and cough syrups.

 Herbs and supplements are not monitored by the U.S. Food and Drug Administration (FDA) for quality, packaging, dosage, or safety.
 Also, the batches may be different from container to container.
 Lack of regulation means that each supplement might give you a different medicinal dose.
 Be careful using these remedies, and be sure to buy from a reputable source.